 - Drain water or oil from tuna and place into a medium mixing bowl.
 Break up any large pieces of tuna with a fork.

-- Add celery, shallot, mustard, mayonnaise, salt, and pepper, along with any of the optional additions.
-Stir to combine well.
+- Add mayonnaise, lemon juice, mustard, dill, salt, and pepper, and mix to combine well.

-Any kind of canned tuna will work, but we especially like a good-quality white or light tuna, salted and solid-packed in olive oil.
+- Any kind of canned tuna will work, but I especially like a good-quality white or light tuna, salted and solid-packed in olive oil.
 Try to look for tuna that says pole-and-line caught, troll-caught, or MSC certified on the label.